Last reviewed on 14th September 2023 by Martin Alexander (Mortgage Advisor)

-Guarantors need to have full faith in any borrowers they’re providing a guarantee for.
-This is why lenders prefer guarantors to be close family members, such as parents.
+Guarantors need to have full faith in the person they’re providing a guarantee for.
+This is why lenders prefer mortgage guarantors to be family members, such as parents.
 This doesn’t mean to say that your guarantor will own your property, it simply means they’ll have a legal obligation to ensure the loan is repaid.

-One of the main advantages of having a guarantor mortgage is that you will need little or no deposit at all.
-Some lenders are offering 100% mortgage deals to those with guarantors.
-This is great if you’ve not yet saved a deposit, but the rates on offer may not be the best.
+One of the main advantages of having a guarantor is that you will need little or no deposit at all.
+Some lenders offer 100% mortgages with a guarantor.
+This is ideal for when you’re struggling to save a deposit, but the rates on offer won’t be the best.

 Lenders typically offer the best rates to those with deposits of at least 20-25%.
-That said, as guarantors are there to minimise lender risk, you may still be able to secure a great deal.
+That said, as guarantors are there to minimise a lender’s risk, you may still be able to secure a great deal.
 This largely depends on your guarantor and the security that’s provided, such as the value of their property or savings that they can provide.

-Another huge advantage of guarantor mortgages, is where a borrower’s income is too low for the mortgage amount needed.
-Low income can result in lenders offering you a reduced loan amount or decline the application altogether.
-If you’ve got your heart set on a property, a reduced mortgage amount is simply of no use.
+If your income is too low for a mortgage, having a guarantor can be a huge advantage.
+A low income can result in lenders offering you a reduced loan amount.
+Even worse, they could decline your mortgage altogether.
+If you’ve got your heart set on a property, a reduced mortgage amount is simply no use.

-A guarantor can be removed from a mortgage, however, this is subject to the lender’s original terms.
+A guarantor can be removed from a mortgage, but this is subject to your lender’s original terms.
 Furthermore, it’s impossible to remortgage without a guarantor, until your existing lender consents.

-The terms of your mortgage will dictate when a guarantor can be removed from a mortgage.
-This will either be based on a set number of years or until a certain amount of the mortgage has been paid off.
+The terms of your mortgage will dictate when your guarantor can be removed from a mortgage.
+This will be based on a set number of years or until a certain amount of the mortgage has been repaid.
 If payments are missed, your lender may extend the time until your guarantor can be removed.

-If your aim is to remove your guarantor from your mortgage, then be sure to understand the terms of your mortgage.
+It’s important to check the terms of your mortgage if you wish to remove your guarantor.
 This will give you a clear indication of how and when your guarantor can be removed.